Bidyut23/practise/README.md

 # E-Commerce
-This is the E-Commerce project from web development course by Bidyut Saikia
+This is the E-Commerce project from web development by Bidyut Saikia